 ASPHALT – A primary substance used in roofing.
 The product comes in 100lb kegs and is melted in a kettle.
-Once melted the product is spread to adhere insulation or become the roof when applied with layers of roofing felt or modified bitumen.
+Once melted the product is spread to adhere to insulation or become the roof when applied with layers of roofing felt or modified bitumen.
 Gravel is embedded in asphalt for additional roof protection.

 BASE SHEET – A diversely used term.
-1) When the deck is wood or lightweight, a base sheet is fastened to the deck and the insulation and roof are adhered to the base sheet.
+1) When the deck is wood or lightweight, a base sheet is fastened to the deck and the insulation and roof adhere to the base sheet.
 2) In a 2 ply modified bitumen roof system, the first ply is smooth and call the base sheet or modified base sheet.
 3) In base flashing, the first ply, the cap sheet and the whole base flashing can be referred to as the base sheet.

-BLISTER – In asphalt based roofing system, moisture can be trapped and cause the membrane to lift.
+BLISTER – In asphalt-based roofing system, moisture can be trapped and cause the membrane to lift.
 Blisters will look like bubbles and can be very small to several feet in length.
 Avoid stepping on blisters as they can pop or split.

 BUILT-UP– Also known as BUR, is an asphalt based roof system where asphalt is spread and a fiberglass felt is rolled into the asphalt.
 This occurs usually 3-4 times building the roof system up into a 3 or 4 ply roof.
-This system can then be topped with a glaze coat of asphalt, aluminum paint or gravel embedded in asphalt.
+This system can then be topped with a glaze coat of asphalt, aluminium paint or gravel embedded in the asphalt.

 COAL TAR PITCH – Similar to asphalt, but flows and become liquid in high temperatures.